Edmond Public Schools

 With the goal of providing cultural enrichment for the Edmond community, the Fine Arts Institute looks upon art as part of a well-rounded education.
-In September 2018, FAI began it’s 19th year of the Art in Schools program extending the reach of art instruction to 3rd and 4th graders in twelve elementary schools.
+In September 2018, FAI began it’s 18th year of the Art in Schools program extending the reach of art instruction to 3rd and 4th graders in all seventeen elementary schools.
 Throughout the school year, weekly 45 minute art education classes are taught by FAI faculty members at participating sites.
 This innovative collaboration reaches over 3,000 students each week with creative, hands-on art education.